 The low rent helps keep my costs down, so I splurge a bit more on bars and restaurants (I've rolled dates with women into this too).

-By all accounts, a man can live a good life here in Mexico City for $1000.00 a month.
+By all accounts (if he/she has a roommate) a person can be comfortable living in Mexico City for $1000.00 a month.

 Bars and Restaurants

-Now, I'll throw out some recommendations of bars and restaurants I've enjoyed here in the city.
+Now, I'll throw out some recommendations of bars and restaurants I've enjoyed while living in Mexico City.